Timing Belt Replacement Cost

 Your warranty may not cover a timing belt replacement if it’s considered preventive maintenance.

-If your extended warranty covers timing belts, it still won’t cover preexisting conditions.
+Even if your extended warranty covers timing belts, it still won’t cover preexisting conditions.
 That means you have to sign up before your timing belt starts causing problems.
 Warranties also won’t cover repairs needed due to:

 • Damage from collisions, weather, animals, vandalism or other causes